-\checkmark No, we do not have a policy in place for addressing non-compliance
+☑ No, we do not have a policy in place for addressing non-compliance

 A contractual requirement was added for suppliers to report Greenhouse Gas Emissions to provide allocation for emissions for purchases (100% of new Tier 1 suppliers) and to voluntarily provide information regarding Scope 1, 2 and 3 emissions, targets and reduction initiatives.
 This information request was formally announced with a letter signed personally by the General Manager (and contract owner) for CT Engineering Group (May 2023).
-A questionnaire has been developed to request this information from the largest contributors to Purchased Goods and Services Category emissions for existing suppliers and it due to be launched in September 2024.
-We have additionally released a Sustainable Procurement Purchasing Guideline in 2023, providing guidance on decision-making for employee purchases (technical and non-technical), encouraging re-use, preventing waste, cautioning the purchase on non-essential, disposable products, providing support in identifying sustainable products choices using labels and certification.
+A questionnaire has been developed to request this information from the largest contributors to Purchased Goods and Services Category emissions for existing suppliers and launched in September 2024.
+We have additionally released a Sustainable Procurement Purchasing Guideline in 2023 and an associated e-learning mandatory for the CT buyers, providing guidance on decision-making for employee purchases (technical and non-technical), encouraging re-use, preventing waste, cautioning the purchase on non-essential, disposable products, providing support in identifying sustainable products choices using labels and certification.
 This procedure supports environmentally conscious purchasing at all levels of the company.
-[Fixed row]